matomo-org/developer-documentation/docs/4.x/apis.md

 We aim to make as few classes as needed a public API yet as many as possible.
 Generally, to make a method or a class a public API the following criteria needs to be fulfilled:

 * The method or class has existed for ideally more than a year and there were very little to no changes to it.
 This means we can consider this API as a stable component that is unlikely to change again soon.
 Making something a public API means we can make changes to it only as part of a major version upgrade because of our [backwards compatibility promise](#our-backwards-compatibility-promise).
-* The component is used ideally at least by two plugins in different ways so we no the API works well for various use cases.
+* The component is used ideally at least by two plugins in different ways so we know the API works well for various use cases.
 The more the API is used by core or plugins the better.
 * We have written a plugin developer guide on this website as part of the "Develop" section.
 This is important because when documenting something you often notice that something may be hard to use or hard to explain meaning the API can be improved maybe making it a public API.
 * The API follows our principle of being very easy to use for most of the use cases, yet it allows to be used in very advanced ways.
 A good example is for example our [Tasks API](/api-reference/Piwik/Plugin/Tasks) where you simply define for example `$this->hourly('myTask');` to run an hourly task, but you can also use it in a very advanced way if needed (for example `$this->custom($customSchedule, ...)`).
-* The API is needed to provide a good user experience (fast, easy to use and learn, stable to use, ...) or to enrich Matomo's capabilities.

 When making something a public API: